What Is Gammaplex and What Is It Used For?

 According to some reports, as many as 21% of patients discontinued their immunoglobulin therapy due to adverse reactions (low tolerability) or concerns about product safety.

-Generally speaking, IVIGs are well tolerated, and most adverse reactions are mild, transient, and reversible by slowing or temporarily stopping the infusion.
+Generally speaking, most patients tolerate IVIGs well.
+Most adverse reactions are mild, transient, and reversible by slowing or temporarily stopping the infusion.

-More specifically, Gammaplex IV is well tolerated, as reflected by the low rate of treatment discontinuations due to side effects.
+More specifically, most people tolerate Gammaplex IV well, as reflected by the low rate of treatment discontinuations due to side effects.

 Similarly, patients with ITP completed 90 of 94 infusions at the maximum recommended rate, indicating that Gammaplex infusions were well tolerated even at high doses.

-According to the Gammaplex package insert, The most common adverse reactions reported in primary immune deficiency clinical trials were:
+According to the package insert, the most common adverse reactions reported in primary immune deficiency clinical trials were:

 The most common adverse reactions reported in immune thrombocytopenic purpura clinical trials were: